altocodenl/tagaway-mobile/tagaway/lib/readme.md

    - Compute liberated space
    - Delete
 - Stop flickering when opening FAB or clicking on "done".
-- Remove edit & delete tag buttons after cancel or when tapping anywhere else
 - Make uploaded grid only accessible through clicking on a tag in home or the query selector.
 Liberate space on bottom navigation, put Share icon, put "coming soon!"
 - Finish annotated source code & handle >= 400 errors with snackbar.

-- Refresh query with scroll down (Tom)
-- Write a QA script (Tom)
-- Add cloud icon for pivs in cloud that are being uploaded (Tom)
-- Draggable selection (Tom)

 - Show pivs being uploaded in the queries, with a cloud icon
    - When querying, add logic after first 200 items return (with o:: result)
       - Get list